CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

 ========================================

 .. function:: CURTIME ()
-.. function:: CURRENT_TIME
+.. c:macro:: CURRENT_TIME
 .. function:: CURRENT_TIME ()
-.. function:: SYS_TIME
+.. c:macro:: SYS_TIME
-.. function:: SYSTIME
+.. c:macro:: SYSTIME

     **CURTIME** (), **CURRENT_TIME**, **CURRENT_TIME** (), **SYS_TIME** and **SYSTIME** are used interchangeably and they return the current time as **TIME** type (*HH*:*MI*:*SS*).
 The unit is second.